stclib/STC/README.md

 ## Usage
 STC containers have similar functionality to the C++ STL standard containers.
 All containers except for a few, like **cstr** and **cbits** are generic/templated.
 No type casting is used, so containers are type-safe like templated types in C++.
-However, to specify template parameters with STC, you define them as macros prior to including the container, e.g.
+To specify template parameters with STC, you define them as macros prior to including the container, e.g.
 ```c
 #define i_type Floats, float // Container type (name, element type)